VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter03.md

 Resources management of mGNCS mainly implements all kinds of management and accessing to resources surrounding the resource package.
-If you want to access certain resource correctly, you only need to know the resource package where it is and corresponding resource `ID`.
+If you want to access certain resource correctly, you only need to know the resource package where it is and corresponding resource ID.
 The overall accessing process is normally:
 1. Load the specified resource package.
-1. Get resource through resource `ID`.
+1. Get resource through resource ID.
 1. Use resource, for certain resources, it is necessary to release the resource after use.
 1. Unload resource package